igorskh/igorskh/README.md

 ## About me
-I am full-stack web and mobile developer.
-Former mobile communications researcher, now software developer in healthcare research.
+I am a full-stack web and mobile developer.
+Former mobile communications researcher, at the moment doing software development in healthcare research.

 Also, I am a language enthusiast, mobile photographer, love to listen and to play music.